danroshko/koa-sbv/README.md

 const app = new Koa()

-app.use(parser({ urlencoded: false })).use(validate)
+app.use(parser()).use(validate)

 router.post('/books', async ctx => {
-  // if validation fails throws an error with 400 status code and helpful error message ctx.validate({
+  // if validation fails throws an error with 400 status code and helpful message ctx.validate({
     title: 'string!',                     // required
     subtitle: 'string',                   // optional